PublicStaticVoidMain/objective-c-style-guide/README.md

 ## Singletons

-Singleton objects should use a thread-safe pattern for creating their shared instance.
+Singleton objects should only be considered aa a last resort as their state lives for the lifetime of the application, making them harder to test.
+If used, they should use a thread-safe pattern for creating their shared instance.
 ```objc
 + (instancetype)sharedInstance
 {